About STErn

 The COVID-19 pandemic further highlighted some of the problems of the current food system.
 These include the vulnerability of concentrated production and processing structures to crises, as well as precarious working conditions.
 It also underscores the importance of intact natural habitats for the environment and human health, as the risk of pathogens being transmitted from animals to humans increases with the destruction of natural animal habitats.
 One of the key drivers of natural habitat destruction is the expansion of land-intensive livestock farming and, ultimately, the overconsumption of animal-based foods in many countries.

 In recent years, political impulses have been sent out: The need for a socio-ecological transformation of the food system is expressed, for example, in the European "Farm to Fork Strategy" of 2020.
 The task now is to create political framework conditions that do justice to the complexity of the socio-ecological challenges.
-So far, this has not been done to a sufficient extent: Food policy issues (agriculture, environment, health, food security, economic development, etc.) are fragmented in different departments and do not follow a coherent strategy.
+So far, this has not been done to a sufficient extent: Food policy issues (agriculture, environment, health, food security, economic development, etc.) are fragmented into different departments and do not follow a coherent strategy.
 For instance, agricultural policy support does not follow an overarching approach that considers everything from agricultural production through trade and consumption to disposal/recycling.
 In addition, important sub-areas of the transformation of food systems - such as the promotion of plant-based diets - are not yet consistently on the political agenda.